 DOI: 10.1039/b504485p

-Studies on the instrumentation and instrumental parameters of LC-ICP-MS
+Studies on the methodology and instrumentation of LC-ICP-MS

 Cristina Rivas, Les Ebdon, Steve J. Hill, Effect of different spray chambers on the determination of organotin compounds by high-performance liquid chromatography - inductively coupled plasma mass spectrometry, J. Anal.
 At.
 Spectrom., 11/12 (1996) 1147-1150.
 DOI: 10.1039/JA9961101147